angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 Making sure your application issues the proper requests is important, but mostly your unit tests will make sure your app knows how to deal with actual server responses.
 When unit testing you are testing the various layers of your application, and the goal here is not to "test" the server, we reserve that for integration testing.
 The goal is to exhaustively test that your component can deal with a representative list of scenarios, for example, a spec that returns an empty response, a response with one record, another with many records, a server or network error.
 Not only is writing unit tests is faster than in-browser debugging with the usual "save, reload the browser, click here and there" cycle, particularly if you use tools like wallaby.js or do focused testing (by using `fit` or `fdescribe` instead of `it` and `describe`).

-An easy way to get the JSON for a server response is to use Postman, Curl, or the Chrome console to copy the JSON  returned by a specific request, then use that response in your test.
+An easy way to get the JSON for a server response is to use Postman, Curl, or the Chrome console to copy the real JSON returned by a specific request.
+Then you can use that JSON as the response content from your test.
 You can turn JSON into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
-You can also use a fixture loader to use JSON (I haven't tried a fixture loader in an Angular 2+ project yet, only in AngularJS ones so far.
-I mostly have a fixture folder with many files named something like `get_policy.json.ts` that declare a constant with the payload.
+I mostly have a fixture folder with many files named something like `get_policy.json.ts` that declare a constant that is the payload.
 You may also want to have integration tests that verify parts of your application against a real server, but this is outside the scope of this article.

 One aspect to consider when writing test is to test actual code and not just the framework.
 For example, in a service spec, if you return a response to an `http.get` request that does not transform the response in any way, then you didn't test anything other than the response you provided in the first place, which would be pointless.
 If on the other hand, your service does data transformation, then your test has value and allows to ensure that your code works properly.
 For component testing that involve services, I see many developers mock the service calls.
 I find it as efficient to simply `flush` the expected response using our mock backend (`HttpTestingController`) and ensure that the component behaves as expected.